dotnet/docs/docs/csharp/write-safe-efficient-code.md

 The `Point3D` structure is *not* a readonly struct.
 There are six different property access calls in the body of this method.
 On first examination, you may have thought these accesses were safe.
 After all, a `get` accessor shouldn't modify the state of the object.
 But there's no language rule that enforces that.
 It's only a common convention.
 Any type could implement a `get` accessor that modified the internal state.
 Without some language guarantee, the compiler must create a temporary copy of the argument before calling any member.
 The temporary storage is created on the stack, the values of the argument are copied to the temporary storage, and the value is copied to the stack for each member access as the `this` argument.
 In many situations, these copies harm performance enough that pass-by-value is faster than pass-by-readonly-reference when the argument type isn't a `readonly struct`.

-Instead, if the distance calculation uses the immutable struct, `ReadonlyPoint3D`, temporary objects are not needed:
+Instead, if the distance calculation uses the immutable struct, `ReadonlyPoint3D`, temporary objects aren't needed:

 [!code-csharp[readonlyInArgument](../../samples/csharp/safe-efficient-code/ref-readonly-struct/Program.cs#ReadOnlyInArgument "Specifying a readonly in argument")]